 While households are increasingly adopting smart technology, not everyone is a fan.
 That’s understandable.
 Not everyone is interested in lights that can be programmed for cool sequences, the appeal of smart speakers or smart displays isn’t universal, and some people would prefer a lock and key to a connected smart lock on their door.

 Wi-Fi 6 may not dramatically help you immediately, but as those stealthily “smart” devices adopt Wi-Fi 6 themselves, then a Wi-Fi 6 router is going to make connectivity more stable and faster.
+You can learn more about how to get the right router for your home in this article on the blog.

 Wi-Fi 6: faster, power-saving, and able to handle more connected devices

 Wi-Fi 6 is the newest standard for Wi-Fi, and it uses a host of improvements that let it handle more devices connected simultaneously, while saving power and delivering an overall speed (or bandwidth) boost of up to a theoretical maximum of 10Gbps.
 This upgrade is aimed squarely at smart homes, where dozens of devices or more—smart cameras, door locks, thermostats, lights, smoke detectors, picture frames, and more—are competing for bandwidth.
-In extreme cases, these devices can overwhelm a Wi-Fi router’s ability to manage the traffic, resulting in devices dropping offline, or suffering from laggy performance.
+In extreme cases, these devices can overwhelm a Wi-Fi router’s ability to manage the traffic, resulting in devices dropping offline or suffering from laggy performance.

 Here are some of the technologies in play with Wi-Fi 6.